jordanbecketmoore/baladjust/README.md

 ## Docker Deployment
 The containerized baladjust runs on a cron schedule.
 Set `CRON` environment variable to the cron schedule on which you want the baladjust to run.
+If SimpleFin access URL or setup token are not set in `config.json`, you can set them using the `SIMPLEFIN_ACCESSURL` and `SIMPLEFIN_SETUPTOKEN` environment variables, respectively.
+Access URL will be respected over setup tokens.
 TOOD: pattern for importing and/or generating configs